heia-fr/devops-website/docs/lecture/devsecops/exercises-pipeline-tools.md

 # {{ title }}

 The main goal of these exercises is to include security tools and mechanisms into your CI/CD pipeline.
 For this purpose you should work on two different projects (repos).
 The main work will be done of the repo where the Sooze application is.
-A sandbox, for testing and playing is available here: https://gitlab.forge.hefr.ch/devsecops/calculatorapi (Calculator REST API)
+A sandbox for testing and playing is available here: https://gitlab.forge.hefr.ch/devsecops/calculatorapi (Calculator REST API)

 ## Question 1 - Fork the sandbox repository - the calculator REST API
-Get a copy, fork it!, of this repo (https://gitlab.forge.hefr.ch/devsecops/calculatorapi), which contains a working, but very shaky pipeline.
+Get a copy (fork it!) of this repo (https://gitlab.forge.hefr.ch/devsecops/calculatorapi), which contains a working, but very shaky pipeline.
 The repo and its purpose is described directly in the repo's README.md file.

-Fork this repo in your group and use it to play around
+Fork this repo in your group and use it to play around.

 ## Question 2 - Analyze the existing pipeline and improve it
 The existing pipeline launches some unit tests and executes also a coverage analysis of the tests.
 The result of the coverage test can be found in the pages section of the repository.